Khamani Griffin

-Khamani Griffin (born August 1, 1998) is an American actor.
+Khamani Griffin (born August 1, 1998) is an American educator and former actor.
 He is best known for portraying Bobby James on the UPN/The CW sitcom All of Us as well as Tolee in the animated television series Ni Hao, Kai-Lan.
 He starred as Ben Hinton in Daddy Day Care (2003) and appeared in Grey's Anatomy, ER, NCIS, and My Name Is Earl.
 He has been nominated for three Young Artist Awards for Daddy Day Care and All of Us.

 He also made an appearance in Lil' Kim's music video for her song "Download".
 Khamani had a main role on the first syndicated season of the popular game show Are You Smarter Than a 5th Grader? in 2009.

+Since 2024, Griffin has been working for Harvard-Westlake School, where he is the Assistant Debate Coach and Assistant Director.